A-Z of health

-Many people with sarcoidosis do not need treatment as the disease often goes away on its own with time (usually a couple of years).
-Often, simple lifestyle changes and over-the-counter painkillers (such as paracetamol or ibuprofen) are all that is needed to control any flare-ups.
-See Living with sarcoidosis for lifestyle advice.
+Simple lifestyle changes and over-the-counter painkillers (such as paracetamol or ibuprofen) to treat any pain are often all that is needed to control any flare-ups.
+See living with sarcoidosis (below) for lifestyle advice.

-Doctors will monitor your disease to check if it's getting any better or worse.
-This can be done via regular X-rays, breathing tests and blood tests.
+Doctors will monitor your condition to check if it's getting any better or worse without treatment.
+This can be done with regular X-rays, breathing tests and blood tests.

-Therefore, steroid medication should only be used when really necessary.
-If your symptoms are severe, you may be given a high dose of steroid medication for a short period of time and switch to a low dose for the months that follow.
-Your condition will be monitored during this time, to see how well the treatment is working.
+You may initially be given a high dose of steroid medication for a short period of time, before switching to a low dose for the months or years that follow.
+Your condition will be monitored during this time to see how well the treatment is working.

 Living with sarcoidosis

-The Sarcoidosis Charity recommends the following lifestyle measures to encourage the body to fight off sarcoidosis:
+The Sarcoidosis Charity recommends the following lifestyle measures if you have sarcoidosis: